 We found that spraying while holding a print inside a cardboard box worked well.
 It protected the surroundings from paint and sheltered the finished item from dust while drying.

-Preparation: Before applying any paint or primer onto a plastic surface, make sure that it is free from any dust or dirt.
-We recommend to use fine sand paper to make the object’s surface a bit less shiny and more adsorbent.
+– Preparation: Before applying any paint or primer onto a plastic surface, make sure that it is free from any dust or dirt.
+We recommend to use fine sandpaper to make the object’s surface a bit less shiny and more adsorbent.
 After sanding, the surface should be brushed or wiped clean.
 The object can be primed before the paint is applied.
 This will treat the surface and help the paint to stick better.
-Click on picture to zoom

-Type of paint: There are different types of spray paints: the ones transparent with just the glitter and the ones that actually apply the colour.
-When using the first option, the original colour of the make will come through.
+– Type of paint: There are different types of spray paints: the ones transparent with just the glitter and the ones that actually apply the color.
+When using the first option, the original color of the make will come through.
 We also found, maybe unlucky with the brand, that it needed a lot of spraying and took too long to dry.
-The silver metallic spray paint though, was incredible.
+The silver metallic spray paint though was incredible.
 It dried much quicker and was easy to apply.

 Spray Painting 3D Prints – YouTube Video

-Safety: Spray paint is a hazardous product.
-It is flammable, toxic and can cause harm when breathed in.
-In some shops there is even an 18 age limit for some spray paints.
-Please make sure to wear appropriate clothes, rubber gloves and respirator.
+– Safety: Spray paint is a hazardous product.
+It is flammable, toxic, and can cause harm when breathed in.
+In some shops, there is even an 18 age limit for some spray paints.
+Please make sure to wear appropriate clothes, rubber gloves, and a respirator.

 Spray painting 3D printed models has a big potential.
-It is sad to see objects not being used just because of some minor flaws or dull colours.
-We know that there are more sophisticated methods of post processing available, like airbrush or vapour smoothing for ABS, but spray painting is one of the easiest in our opinion.
+It is sad to see objects not being used just because of some minor flaws or dull colors.
+We know that there are more sophisticated methods of post-processing available, like airbrush or vapor smoothing for ABS, but spray painting is one of the easiest in our opinion.
 Before – After gallery of spray painted 3D printed parts.